swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 On my 3.5ghz iMac this takes ~60ms under WebKit Nightly, ~80ms under Chrome Canary, and ~60ms under Firefox Nightly.
-These numbers are only 1.5X slower than ClojureScript JVM performance.
+These numbers are only 1.5X to 2X slower than ClojureScript JVM performance.

 A big shoutout to [Andrew McVeigh](https://github.com/andrewmcveigh) and [Nicola Mometto](https://github.com/Bronsa) for pushing the